gotvinne/Light-weight-MPC/back-end/README.md

 brew install emscripten
 ```

 Before building and running the compiler, the enscripten compiler needs to be sourced to terminal.
 Afterwards, emcc.sh can be run.
-The output, *web.mjs* is stored in the Front-End's src-folder.
+The output, *webassembly.mjs* is stored in the Front-End's src-folder.
 ```console
 source ./emsdk_env.sh
 sh emcc.sh